KDAB/knut/docs/API/script/mark.md

 ## Detailed Description

 The Mark object helps you track a logical possition in a file.
-Its line and column properties will change as text are deleted or inserted before the mark.
+Its `line` and `column` properties will change as text are deleted or inserted before the mark.

+A mark is always created by a [TextDocument](textdocument.md).

 ## Property Documentation